mahithagarikipati/NetflixRecommenderSystem/index.md

 Any of these user id's can be selected inorder to get recommendations based on other users ratings.

-### Pearson Correlation Coefficient Algorithm Results
+### Pearson Correlation Coefficient  & Cosine Similarity Algorithm Results
 The algorithm is tested to check the efficiency for some users which are listed above

 1) For user id = 31, the ratings of the movies are as follows